 Too bad the Labor Board found “no evidence” of such behavior.
 As I argue, they had the evidence but chose to ignore it, which is one part of my appeal.

-Meanwhile, I will do one more public records request for the reappointment decision documents (dean’s evaluation statements) of the past three years, or since Dean Falls (who denied my reappointment, taking the chair’s side) came on board.
+Meanwhile, I will do one more public records request for the reappointment decision documents (Dsean’s evaluation statements) of the past three years of other faculty, or since Dean Falls (who denied my reappointment, taking the Chair’s side) came on board.

-Let’s see what hypocrisy we can find, or in legal terms arbitrary and capricious decision making by Dean Falls, who wrongfully denied my reappointment and took the Chair’s side (who is involved with Dean Falls on a number of his special committees).
+Let’s see what hypocrisy we can find, or in legal terms arbitrary and capricious decision making by Dean Falls, who I maintain wrongfully denied my reappointment and took the Chair’s side (a Chair who is involved with Dean Falls on a some of his special committees).

-It will make for excellent content to contrast with misleading statements under oath by the Provost and Dean — statements at the Labor Board hearing, that is (which were filmed in HD with two cameras by a professional videographer hired by me and fought over in a motion by UVM to ban cameras at a public hearing — needless to say they lost).
+It will make for excellent content to contrast with what I argue (with facts) were misleading statements under oath by the Provost and Dean — statements at the Labor Board hearing, that is (which were filmed in HD with two cameras by a professional videographer hired by me and fought over in a motion by UVM to ban cameras at a public hearing — needless to say they lost).

 I will start editing together a film doc about my ordeal shortly after the Supreme Court appeal is done.